Skip to main content

 The First Few Weeks

-As you consistently incorporate lifestyle changes, such as regular and dietary modifications, more durable adaptations begin to take hold within the first few weeks.
+As you consistently incorporate lifestyle changes, such as regular physical activity and dietary modifications, more durable adaptations begin to take hold within the first few weeks.
 While a single bout of exercise provides a temporary boost, consistent training starts to rebuild the entire system.

 Your body becomes better at storing glucose as glycogen in the muscles and liver.
 Think of glycogen as an onboard fuel tank.
 When these tanks are full, your body is more efficient.
 When they are depleted, as they become through exercise, they are eager to be refilled, which further enhances glucose uptake from the blood after meals.